 The equity being offered to common shareholders by a company is known as common equity.
 It is very easy to evaluate common equity.
-Common equity can be calculated by deducting proffered equity from the total equity of shareholders calculated by financial statements issued by the company.
+Common equity can be calculated by deducting proffered equity from the shareholders’ total equity calculated by the company’s financial statements.

-Common equity is an important ingredient in preparing an investment road map for investors looking to invest in a company.
+Common equity is important in preparing an investment roadmap for investors looking to invest in a company.

 If you are an investor or investment offering company or running a White Label Equity Crowdfunding Software it is important for you to understand this.

 You mainly need three parameters to calculate Common Stock, Surplus Capital & Retained earnings.